 Handling Foreign Dividend Withholding as a US Investor

 You buy shares of a quality European dividend payer, expecting a 4% yield.
 Then the dividend arrives and only 3.4% shows up—the rest vanished to foreign tax withholding before it reached your account.
-This surprise costs US investors billions annually, and most never recover what they're owed.
+This surprise costs US investors billions annually, and most never recover what they’re owed.
 The default withholding rate for foreign dividends is 30% in many countries, though US tax treaties reduce this to 15% for most developed markets.
-The practical antidote isn't avoiding international dividends (they offer diversification and often higher yields).
-It's understanding withholding rates, claiming credits, and placing foreign holdings in the right accounts to minimize the tax drag.
+The fix isn’t avoiding international dividends (they offer diversification and often higher yields).
+It’s understanding withholding rates, claiming credits, and placing foreign holdings in the right accounts to minimize the tax drag.

 How Foreign Withholding Works (The Mechanics)